 A blaring noise swept across the loading dock.
 Omega took Justine’s hand and led her forward.
 “Time to meet your future.”

 As Omega stood back, Justine ascended the boarding tube.
-She looked back once, clear-eyed and confident before she disappeared into the interior.
+She looked back once, clear-eyed and confident before she stepped into the interior.

 Omega waved.
 “I’ll be watching you.”

 A. K. Frailey is the author of 15 books, a teacher for 35 years, and a homeschooling mother of 8.